successible/markdown-wiki/README.md

 ## Usage

-This extension is essentially a "read only" analysis tool.
+This extension is a "read only" analysis tool.
 It has three clusters of functionality.

 - Readability
 - Footnotes